 Two layers of cotton are quite strong, and these bags can hold a lot… more than a plastic bag for sure!
 The single strap, which is adjustable via the knot at the top, keeps them well-balanced and easy to carry.
 Load up at the grocery store and farmer’s market, or use one as the perfect lightweight tote for a lazy afternoon in the park.

 Our simple design is super fast and easy.
 You could whip up several in a single afternoon for yourself – or how adorable would these be as a wedding shower gift in the bride’s favorite colors?!
-We offer a multi-part pattern download below.
+We offer a free multi-part pattern download below.

 As mentioned, the shoulder straps knot at the top so they’re easy to adjust.
 A shortened strap will make it easier to carry a heavy load.